Billing Rules (Advanced)

 Important:

-Scaling may still result in a total greater than the maximum, depending on configuration.
+Scaling may still result in a total greater than the threshold, depending on configuration.

 factor = 0.8